Proof (play): Production history

 A Seattle production opened in January 2017 at Strawberry Theatre Workshop with three TPS Gregory Award-winning actors, Anastasia Higham, Charles Leggett, and Allison Standley in principal roles.
 Proof was directed by Greg Carter on the Mainstage at 12th Ave Arts.
 It was the first professional production in Seattle since 2004.

+Spring Green, Wisconsin’s American Players Theater produced the play from 26 October to 19 November 2023, directed by APT Artistic Director Brenda DeVita (wife of actor and director James DeVita).
+It featured Kelsey Brennan as Catherine, David Daniel as Robert, Nate Burger as Hal, and Laura Rook as Claire.

+On August 20, 2025, it was announced that Proof would receive its first Broadway revival.
+The production will star Ayo Edebiri and Don Cheadle and will be directed by Thomas Kail, with opening night scheduled for April 16, 2026 at the Booth Theatre.

 Film adaptation

 A 2005 film adaptation was directed by John Madden, starring Gwyneth Paltrow as Catherine, along with Anthony Hopkins, Hope Davis, and Jake Gyllenhaal.
 Adapted by Rebecca Miller, the film version added more characters (in minor supporting roles), whereas the play has only four.